metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

             startTime: "2025-04-01T00:00:00Z"
 ```

-While this variant offers a field to directly see the computed classification stage, we opted against it due to the following reasons:
+While this variant offers a user to directly see the computed classification stage in a field of the specification, we opted against it due to the following reasons:

-- As it patches the spec, the administrator can no longer be seen as singular owner of this resource.
-This breaks the goal to stay compatible with typical deployment strategies.
+- As it patches the spec, the administrator can no longer be seen as the sole owner of this resource.
+This breaks the goal to stay compatible with typical deployment strategies (deployment and reconciler may toggle the field value consistently).
-- A validation webhook needs to prevent setting the `classification` to a value that contradicts the phases inside `lifecycle` at the current time of day.
-Time drifts of servers must be considered while implementing this webhook.
+- The gardener-apiserver validation needs to prevent setting the `classification` to a value that contradicts the phases inside `lifecycle`.
+When the gardener-controller-manager patches the field, potential time drifts of servers must be considered for the implementation, which is complex.

 ### Implementation Without the Status Field

-- Do not provide any calculated classification stage in status or spec

 This variant is more or less a placeholder for dropping the goal of reflecting the currently computed classification stage.
-Clients consuming the classification stage need to compute the current classification stage on their own.
+Clients that consume the classification stage need to compute the current classification stage on their own.

-We want to keep this goal for the following reasons:
+We do not want to give up on this goal for the following reasons:

 - If there is still a `classification` field, this is confusing for the human reader because four additional date time fields need to be considered.
 - Every consumer of the `CloudProfile` needs to duplicate the computation of the actual classification stage.
 With one additional field this was fine enough, but with a complex lifecycle it certainly isn't.